-Furthermore, the College embraces the following ideals: speech and discourse should be conducted with empathy, an intention to understand, a commitment to learning, an appreciation for critical thinking, and with respect for the dignity and inherent worth of all persons (adapted from Cornell College's Freedom of Expression and Civil Discourse Statement).
-Failure to exhibit these ideals is inconsistent with our values and teachings, but it is not a violation of campus speech policies.
+Furthermore, the College embraces the following ideals: speech and discourse should be conducted in full transparency, with empathy, an intention to understand, a commitment to learning, an appreciation for critical thinking, and with respect for the dignity and inherent worth of all persons.
+Failure to exhibit these ideals is inconsistent with our values and teachings, but it is not a violation of the College's expression policy.

-SPEECH LIMITS
+EXPRESSION LIMITS

-However, the College will not tolerate speech that violates the law, constitutes a genuine threat or harassment, incites violence or lawless action, falsely defames, disrupts essential College operations, and/or bypasses established College policies and procedures.
-In such cases, the College reserves the right to redress the matter by cancelling or terminating events, removing individuals or groups from Campus, enlisting law enforcement, and/or initiating disciplinary procedures.
+However, the College will not tolerate expression that violates the law, constitutes harassment or a genuine threat of imminent harm to another person, incites imminent violence or destruction of property, is considered hate speech (as defined by state and federal law), falsely defames, disrupts essential College operations, and/or bypasses established College policies and procedures.
+In such cases, the College reserves the right to redress the matter by cancelling or terminating events; removing individuals, groups, and affiliated materials from campus; enlisting law enforcement; and/or initiating disciplinary procedures, which could include fines, probation, suspension, expulsion, termination of employment, and/or arrest for violations of the law.